What Is Diabetes?

 Diagnosing Diabetes

 Simple blood tests can offer answers.
-For a fasting blood sugar test, a sample of blood is drawn the morning after an overnight fast to measure the body’s blood sugar level.
+For a fasting blood sugar test, a sample of blood is taken the morning after an overnight fast to measure the body’s blood sugar level.

 • Less than 100 milligrams per deciliter (mg/dL) is considered normal